 - to “—–END CERTIFICATE—–“

 Once the files are uploaded, press Save to complete the process.
-Once the files are uploaded correctly into your LMS, this interface will appear:
+Once the files are uploaded correctly into your platform, this message will appear

 Option 2: You Don’t Have an SSL Certificate